ucb-152/lab6/README.md

   <a href="https://github.com/stanford-cs149/asst4-trainium/tree/main">Source</a>
 </p>

 All computations require loading data from the HBM into the SBUF, which is connected as an input to all of the engines.
 The output of the Tensor Engine is stored in the PSUM, which can be an input to the Vector and Scalar Engines.
-The Vector, Scalar, and GpSimd engine can write back to the SBUF.
+The Vector, Scalar, and GpSimd engines can write back to the SBUF.
 Note that the SBUF and PSUM contain 128 partitions each, which are similar to banks of memory.
 These have connections to the 128 lanes in the Tensor, Scalar, and Vector engines.
 Thus, optimizing kernels will require tiling memory and compute instructions over the 128 lanes and partitions.
-Read the [Data Movement](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/arch/trainium_inferentia2_arch.html#data-movement) seciton of the architecture guide for more information.
+Read the [Data Movement](https://awsdocs-neuron.readthedocs-hosted.com/en/latest/general/nki/arch/trainium_inferentia2_arch.html#data-movement) section of the architecture guide for more information.

 <p align="center">
   <img width="400" src="./img/neuron_core.png">